-Your doctor will perform a physical examination and review your symptoms and medical history and check for signs of metachromatic leukodystrophy.
+Your doctor will perform a physical examination ― including a neurological exam ― and review symptoms and medical history to check for signs of metachromatic leukodystrophy.

-Your doctor may order tests to diagnose your condition.
-These tests also help determine how severe your condition is.
+Your doctor may order tests to diagnose the disorder.
+These tests also help determine how severe the disorder is.

-Blood and urine tests.
+- Lab tests.
 Blood tests look for an enzyme deficiency that causes metachromatic leukodystrophy.
 Urine tests can be done to check sulfatide levels.

-Magnetic resonance imaging (MRI).
+- Magnetic resonance imaging (MRI).
 This test uses powerful magnets and radio waves to produce detailed pictures of the brain.
 These can identify a characteristic striped pattern (tigroid) of abnormal white matter (leukodystrophy) in the brain.

 - Psychological and cognitive tests.
-Your doctor may test your psychological and thinking (cognitive) abilities.
+Your doctor may assess psychological and thinking (cognitive) abilities and assess behavior.
 These tests may help determine how the condition affects brain function.
 Psychiatric and behavioral problems may be the first signs in juvenile and adult forms of metachromatic leukodystrophy.

-Metachromatic leukodystrophy can be managed with several treatments:
+Metachromatic leukodystrophy can be managed with several treatment approaches:

 - Medications.
-Medications may reduce your signs and symptoms, such as behavioral problems, seizures, difficulty with sleeping, gastrointestinal issues, infection and pain.
+Medications may reduce signs and symptoms, such as behavioral problems, seizures, difficulty with sleeping, gastrointestinal issues, infection and pain.

-Physical, occupational and speech therapy.
-You may have physical therapy to promote muscle and joint flexibility and maintain your range of motion as much as possible.
-You may need a wheelchair, walker or other assistive devices as your condition progresses.
+- Physical, occupational and speech therapy.
+Physical therapy to promote muscle and joint flexibility and maintain range of motion may be helpful.
+Occupational and speech therapy can help maintain functioning.

-Nutritional assistance.
-You and your family may work with a nutrition specialist (dietitian) to make sure you're getting the right nutrition.
+- Nutritional assistance.
+Working with a nutrition specialist (dietitian) can help provide proper nutrition.
 Eventually, it may become difficult to swallow food or liquid.
 This may require assistive feeding devices as the condition progresses.

 Potential future treatments

-There are some potential metachromatic leukodystrophy treatments currently in research.
-These include gene therapy and other types of cell therapy that introduce healthy genes to replace diseased ones.
+- Gene therapy and other types of cell therapy that introduce healthy genes to replace diseased ones

 Metachromatic leukodystrophy care at Mayo Clinic

-- NINDS metachromatic leukodystrophy information page.
-National Institute of Neurological Disorders and Stroke. http://www.ninds.nih.gov/disorders/metachromatic_leukodystrophy/metachromatic_leukodystrophy.htm.
-Accessed Sept.
-8, 2016.
+- Metachromatic leukodystrophy information page.
+National Institute of Neurological Disorders and Stroke. https://www.ninds.nih.gov/Disorders/All-Disorders/Metachromatic-Leukodystrophy-Information-Page.
+Accessed Oct.
+24, 2019.

-- Neurological diagnostic tests and procedures.
-National Institute of Neurological Disorders and Stroke. http://www.ninds.nih.gov/Disorders/Patient-Caregiver-Education/Fact-Sheets/Neurological-Diagnostic-Tests-and-Procedures-Fact.
+- Neurological diagnostic tests and procedures fact sheet.
+National Institute of Neurological Disorders and Stroke. https://www.ninds.nih.gov/Disorders/Patient-Caregiver-Education/Fact-Sheets/Neurological-Diagnostic-Tests-and-Procedures-Fact.
 Accessed Oct.
 24, 2019.